Abdel Khalek Sarwat Pasha: Adly-Curzon negotiations

-Resignation of Adly and exile of Zaghlul
+Resignation of Adly and exile of Saad Zaghlul

 Prime Minister Adly resigned on 8 December, three days after his arrival in Cairo.
 Sultan Fouad did not accept his resignation and asked him to stay on until a new cabinet was formed.
 The failure of the Adly mission led to riots across the country.
 The day before Adly resigned, Saad called on the country to continue fighting.
 In reaction to Saad's continued activism, the British military authority warned him, on 22 December, not to hold public meetings or write in the press and ordered him to leave Cairo and stay in the countryside.
 Saad responded on the same day by a speech in which he said “the force can do with us whatever it wishes”.
 The next day, Allenby arrested Saad and froze his and his party's bank accounts, as well as those of prominent members of his party.
 On the same day, Adly, not wanting to be held responsible for the arrest of Saad, asked the Sultan to accept the resignation he submitted two weeks earlier.
 It was accepted the next day, 24 December 1921.
 A few days later, the British authorities decided to exile Saad (for the second time) and five of his colleagues to the Seychelles islands.
 They left Egypt on 29 December 1921.

 Saad's exile resulted in the reunification of his previously split Wafd and the organization of a campaign to boycott and to not cooperate with British persons and British interests in Egypt.
 A wave of violence and assassinations erupted throughout the country.